The

 During WWII there were limited and restricted modes of communication.
 So, how do you let your loved ones know you and your brother were well after a major battle?
 Tom would send his wife a telegram whenever possible.

 What happened just before June 29th 1942 ?
+On June 14th, the 8th Army had to withdraw

-On the June 20th 1942, Tobruk was captured by the Germans and the 8th Army retreated to El Alamein.
+was captured by the Germans and the 8th Army retreated to |

 "Harry Campbell was recuperating at the hospital in Tobuk when Rommel attacked.
 He made his way to the shoreline and swam out to sea.
 He was picked up by a British Royal Navy destroyer.
 The destroyer took him to the Navy Base in Alexandria and he was returned to the Battery again."
 Sammy Lake (2004)